trahman86/trah-launch-intro/README.md

 # trah-launch-intro
-Launch School Intro to Programming
+Launch School Intro to Programming: Front End and Back End Prep

+##Font End Prep

+###Intro HTML and CSS

+A very straightforward introduction to the basic elements of HTML and CSS

+###Project: Pear and Bacon Grilled Cheese

-##Introduction to Programming via Launch School
+##Introduction to Programming via Launch School - Back End Prep

 ###The Basics